List of Responding Schools

 The Gillis Long Poverty Law Center - The Gillis Long Poverty Law Center, established in 1985, promotes legal research and education about the problems of poor people and assists those providing legal services to those unable to afford representation.

 The Office of Public Service was established in 2005 to coordinate Marquette Law School's efforts to provide meaningful pro bono and community service opportunities to faculty and law students, better connect with community agencies, facilitate inter-departmental coordination, and advance the scholarship of the Law School in accordance the mission of Marquette University.
-The Office of Public Service is coordinated by a full time assistant dean and assistant director of public service as well as a part-time program assistant.
+The Office of Public Service is coordinated by a full-time assistant dean and director of public service as well as a part-time program assistant and part-time public interest fellow.

 Office of Public Interest and Community Service (OPICS) sponsors community-wide public service opportunities, administers the Public Service Certificate Program, and serves as an information hub for the public service activities of the Justice Action Center, The Diane Abbey Center for Children and Families, the Lawyering Skills Center, the Office of Career Services, the Office of Student Life and student organizations, as well as public service activities sponsored by other academic centers and organizations at the Law School.
 Housed in the Office of Professional Development, OPICS is the central source for information about public interest curricular offerings and center affiliations, pro bono and volunteer activities, and public interest career development.